electronstudio/godot_space/docs/tutorial.md

 ## Make bullets move

-Try pressing space to shoot bullets.
-What happens?
+Try pressing space to shoot bullets.  *What happens?
+Why?*

 We already have scene files for the bullets: `player_bullet.tscn` and `enemy_bullet.tscn`.